wultra/proximity-transfer-apple-release/docs/Configuration.md

 ## Configuration items

 - `serviceUUID` - UUID used for the Bluetooth service
-- `characteristicUUID` - UUID used for the Bluetooth connection
 - `coder` - will provide encryption and decryption for the transfer

 ## Coder